Trump bats for phased reopening of US economy

-US President Donald Trump has favoured safe and phased reopening of the American economy, which has been devastated by the coronavirus pandemic that has killed more than 50,000 people and infected over eight lakh in a matter of few months.
-More than 95 per cent of the country's 330 million people are under stay-at-home order as a result of the social mitigation measures including social distancing being enforced till May 1.
-Trump on Thursday indicated that this might be extended beyond May 1, but forcefully advocated the need to gradually open up the economy that is safe.
+President Donald Trump has favoured a phased reopening of the US economy, devastated by the coronavirus pandemic, which has claimed nearly 50,000 lives and infected over eight lakh people in the country.
+More than 95 per cent of the country's 330 million people are under stay-at-home order as a result of the social mitigation measures, including social distancing, being enforced till May 1.
+Trump on Thursday indicated that the stay-at-home order might be extended beyond May 1, but vehemently advocated the need to gradually open up the economy.

-In the past few weeks, more than 26 million Americans have filed for unemployment benefits and the figure is soon likely to cross 40 million, as per some estimates.
-Both the World Bank and the International Monetary Fund have projected a negative growth in the US in 2020.
-“To keep America gaining momentum, every citizen needs to maintain the vigilance, and we all understand that very well we've gone over it many, many times this includes practising good hygiene, maintaining social distance, and the voluntary use of face covering,” he said.
-“Safe and phased reopening of our economy it's very exciting, but it does not mean that we are letting down our guard at all in any way; on the contrary, continued diligence is an essential part of our strategy to get our country back to work to take our country back,” Trump told reporters at his daily White House news conference on coronavirus.
-The data and facts on the ground suggest that the US is making great progress, he said.
-In 23 states, new cases have declined.
-In the peak week 40 per cent of American counties have also seen a rapid decline in new cases.
-As many as 46 states report a drop in patients showing coronavirus-like symptoms, he said.
-Trump said that the US is very close to a finding a vaccine for COVID-19.
+In the past few weeks, more than 26 million Americans have filed for unemployment benefits and the figure is soon likely to cross 40 million.
+Both the World Bank and the International Monetary Fund (IMF) have projected a negative growth in the US in 2020.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)